 A medium of exchange began to be needed and wanted in order to make the transfer of production value more efficient and practical.

 You could say the Open Market is like a living entity.
-The Open Market gets its survival energy from the Producers.
-This survival energy comes from goods and services marketed on the Open Market and from Producer directed demand forces.
+The Open Market gets its energy from the Producers.
+This energy comes from commodities, trades, goods and services marketed on the Open Market and from Producer directed demand forces.
 The Open Market is living, it is dynamic.
-Producers create the Open Market by placing their goods and services on the Open Market and then generating demand energy which they use to direct the competition among goods and services.
+Producers create the Open Market by placing their commodities, trades, goods and services on the Open Market.
+They then generate demand energy which they use to direct the competition among commodities, trades, goods and services.
 Producers put life into the Open Market.

-Counter-producers and non-producers produce a counter-survival type of energy.
-Their energy flow is reversed.
-It flows from survival energy toward counter-survival energy.
-One could say Producer energy is pro-survival or positive energy.
-You could say non-producer/counter-producer energy is counter-survival, succumb or negative energy.
-When non-producer/counter-producers enter into an Open Market they cause energy to flow from pro-survival (positive) energy to counter-survival (succumb or negative) energy.
-They pull survival energy out of the Open Market.
+When non-producer and counter-producers enter into a Market they pull energy out of the Market.
 They pull the market into recessions and depressions.
-They pull the life out of the Open Market.
-They suck the energy out of the societies, nations, mankind and the environment.
+They pull the life out of the Market.
+They suck the energy out of the organizations, societies, nations, mankind and the environment.

 When the Market is broken down to its basic terms; we are really exchanging energy for energy.
-When a non-producer/counter-producer enters into an Open Market they place their negative demand force on the Market.
-They take goods and services out of the Market without exchanging their produced goods and services for them.
+When a non-producer or counter-producer enters into a Market they suck the energy from the Market.
+They take commodities, trades, goods and services out of the Market without exchanging self-produced commodities, trades, goods and services for them.
 They in effect take energy out of the Market without replacing it with energy of their own.
-This act drains the Producer, families, societies, nations, mankind and the environment of energy.
-It brings about a state of economic decline and puts Producers, families, societies, nations, mankind and environments on a path toward succumb.
+This act drains the Producer, families, organizations, societies, nations, mankind and environments of energy.
+It brings about a state of economic decline and puts Producers, families, organizations, societies, nations, mankind and environments on a path receding away from prosperity.

 There is only one true Market.
 That true Market is the Open Market, open to all on equal terms.
-Whenever non-producer/counter-producers enter into an Open Market even very slightly that Market is no longer open to all on equal terms.
+Whenever non-producers and counter-producers enter into an Open Market even very slightly that Market is no longer open to all on equal terms.
 It is a Market with a negative energy flow.
-That energy flow is from survival to succumb.
-When we have a true or very close to true Open Market the energy is converted from succumb to survive.
-We are in a constant battle between succumbing and surviving.
+That energy flow is out of the Market.
+This gives a receding economic condition.
+When we have a true Open Market energy is flowing into the Market.
+This gives a prosperous economic condition.
 It is very important to maintain a Market where energy is flowing into the Market.
+This leads to prosperity.

-The Standardized money unit is the constant unit of measure that represents the production value and Producer generated energy.
-The Producer generated energy is used in production creations.
+The Standardized money unit is the constant unit of measure that represents production value.
+It also represents energy, wealth, capital and power.

 A Constant Money Supply standardizes the money unit as a unit of measure for production value and Producer generated energy.
 It is very important to maintain a Constant Money Supply.
 A Constant Money Supply gives a positive energy flow in the Open Market and maintains the Market as an Open Market.

 An expanding money supply is a money supply that is not held constant.
-An expanding money supply causes a negative energy flow on the Open Market.
-Money received by expanding the money supply without placing production on the Market causes a negative energy flow across the Market.
-In this case the energy flow in the Market is from survive to succumb.
-The individuals, families, societies, mankind and environment are on the path toward succumbing.
-Expanding money supplies destroy Open Markets.
+An expanding money supply causes a negative energy flow in the Open Market.
+Money received by expanding the money supply without placing production on the Market causes a negative energy flow away from the Market.
+In this case the energy flow is from prosperity to recessions.
+The economic conditions for individuals, organization, families, societies, mankind and environment are on a declining path.
+Expanding money supplies destroy Open Markets and prosperity.

 Before 1971 the money supply was held constant by defining each ounce of gold to be equal to 35 dollars.
 The amount of dollars allowed to be in circulation was equal to 35 times the number of ounces of gold held in a vault.

 Expanding the money supply is like allowing the Meter or Pound to be arbitrarily changed in size and weight.
 This would be allowing these standardized units of measures to change over time.
 This would cause chaos throughout the societies.
 Floating a money unit, instead of holding it as a constant unit of measure, is an idea made by counter-producers and non-producers.
-From the moment they float the money unit, and from then on, they can continue to steal their survival from the Producers by expanding the money supply.
-There is a belief that money supplies must be expanded to maintain economic survival.
-When Producers and only Producers of the money are rewarded, money supplies can be held constant and the economic systems move toward more survival.
+From the moment they float the money unit, and from then on, they can continue to steal their money value, energy, wealth, capital and power from the Producers by expanding the money supply.
+There is a belief that money supplies must be expanded to maintain economic well being.
+When Producers and only Producers of the money are rewarded, money supplies can be held constant and the economic systems move toward more prosperity.
 Expanding money supplies rewards non-production and counter-production.

 A Constant Money Supply maintains a very stable Medium of Exchange

-Money, as the Medium of Exchange, is the intermediate step used during the exchange of goods and services on the Market.
+Money, as the Medium of Exchange, is the intermediate step used during the exchange of commodities, trades, goods and services on the Market.

-When money came into existence, money added a step in the exchanging of goods and services on the Open Market.
-Instead of exchanging goods and services directly for other goods and services, the goods and services were first exchanged for money.
-The value of the goods and services was transferred to the money unit.
-The money unit was then used to exchange for other goods and services.
-Value contained in the money unit was then transferred to another Producer for his/her goods and services.
-This is when the money unit became the standardized measure for the value of goods and services.
+When money came into existence, money added a step in the exchanging of commodities, trades, goods and services on the Open Market.
+Instead of exchanging commodities, trades, goods and services directly for other commodities, trades, goods and services; the commodities, trades, goods and services were first exchanged for money.
+The value of the commodities, trades, goods and services was transferred to the money unit.
+The money unit was then used to exchange for other commodities, trades, goods and services.
+Value contained in the money unit was then transferred to another Producer for his/her commodities, trades, goods and services.
+This is when the money unit became the standardized measure for the value of commodities, trades, goods and services.
 This is why it is very important to maintain a Constant Money Supply.
 When the money supply is not held constant but allowed to expand, the money unit as the Medium of Exchange loses its standardization.
 When the money unit loses its standardization economic systems get destroyed.

-It is much easier to transfer production value to a money symbol, a Medium of Exchange, than it is to transport goods and services around to make exchanges directly among them.
-Once the product value is transferred to the money symbol, the Medium of Exchange, it is much easier to make purchases of other Producer’s goods and services.
-The concept of a money unit came into existence to act as an intermediate step during the exchange of goods and services.
+It is much easier to transfer production value to a money symbol, a Medium of Exchange, than it is to transport commodities, trades, goods and services around to make exchanges directly among them.
+Once the product value is transferred to the money symbol, the Medium of Exchange, it is much easier to make purchases of other Producer’s commodities, trades, goods and services.
+The concept of a money unit came into existence to act as an intermediate step during the exchange of commodities, trades, goods and services.

-Goods and services must be exchanged on the Open Market in order to determine the correct production value of each good and service.
-When goods and services are exchanged on a Market that is not an Open Market, not equal to all on equal terms, production value will not be correct.
-For example; in Markets where monopolistic practices are allowed, the production created through a monopolistic individual or organization will usually be incorrectly higher.
+Commodities, trades, Goods and services must be exchanged on the Open Market in order to determine the correct production value for each commodity, trade, good and service.
+When commodities, trades, goods and services are exchanged on a Market that is not an Open Market, not equal to all on equal terms, production value will not be correct.
+For example; in Markets where monopolistic practices are allowed, the production value created through a monopolistic individual or organization will usually be incorrectly higher.
 Monopolistic practices are a form of rewarding non-production and counter-production.
 Rewarding non-production and counter-production will lower money value.

-Rewarding non-production and counter-production places more money in circulation in relation to goods and services on the Market.
-This leads to fewer goods and services being on the Market in relation to money in circulation.
-The money value goes down as the non-producers and counter-producers bid up the prices of the existing goods and services on the Market.
-When money is given to non-producers and counter-producers they are taking money without placing goods and services or without placing pro-survival goods and services on the market.
+Rewarding non-production and counter-production places more money in circulation in relation to commodities, trades, goods and services on the Market.
+This leads to fewer commodities, trades, goods and services being on the Market in relation to money in circulation.
+The money value goes down as the non-producers and counter-producers bid up the prices of the existing commodities, trades, goods and services on the Market.
+When money is given to non-producers and counter-producers they are taking money without placing commodities, trades, goods and services on the market.
 This causes more money to be in circulation.
 This money is found in the pockets of non-producers and counter-producers.
-They use this money to bid up the prices of goods and services on the market, thus de-valueing the money units.
-Inflation is the result of having fewer goods and services on the Open Market in relation to money units in circulation.
+They use this money to bid up the prices of commodities, trades, goods and services on the market.
+This will cause money to lose value.
+It requires more money to purchase the same products.
+Inflation is the result of having fewer commodities, trades, goods and services on the Open Market in relation to money units in circulation.